hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] can be opened in the world
 - [ ] is scrollable
-- [ ] mouseDown on the leaves makes them darker
+- [ ] mouseDown on the leaves makes them darker, the cursor changes to a pointer
 - [ ] mouseUp on the leaves makes them ligher again (it is expected that the color is not green anymore)
 - [ ] hovering over the clouds blurs them
 - [ ] moving the mouse away from the clouds removes the blur